Rainout means Twins and Royals will play two seven-inning games Saturday

 "In a doubleheader context, I'm open-minded to this," Falvey said.
 "Much like we talked about with the runner on second [to begin extra innings].
 Some folks were initially averse to that, and maybe end up changing their mind to some degree just watching how it's played out.
 I kind of feel the same way about this.
 Anyone who has been at the ballpark for a traditional 18-innings doubleheader, it can be long and it does take a couple days sometimes to recover. … Would I rather play 14 [innings] than 18?
 For sure."

-In their previous 59 seasons in Minnesota, the Twins have played 32 official games of seven innings or less, all of them shortened due to weather, most recently last Sept.
+In their previous 59 seasons in Minnesota, the Twins have played 32 official games of seven innings or less, all of them shortened because of weather, most recently last Sept.
 27 at Kansas City.
 The Twins are 13-17-2 in those games.

 Scheduled seven-inning games became a reality for the Twins on Friday morning, when MLB announced that the St. Louis Cardinals, who haven't played a game since July 29 in Target Field, would resume their virus-ravaged season Saturday — and attempt to make up most or all of the 14 games that were postponed after several players and staff members tested positive for COVID-19.